The Advantages of ADHD

 The nurse on night-duty was a kind lady who I felt I could trust.
 A few days later, a new nurse was assigned who was extremely obese.
 As I arrived that day, one reading by my highly accurate mind informed me that she was bad news.
 I felt it like an electric shock the moment I looked into her eyes and deep into her soul.
 I smelled the ugliness of her personality disorders immediately, and as I probed further by engaging in small talk, I started to become increasingly alarmed about my Wawa’s welfare.

 Although she pretended to be ’nice’, I saw right through her.
-I also knew she was xenophobe, and my left-handedness allowed me to estimate that she was going to hurt my cat that night; I called my wife to express my paranoia about Wawa, but she said I was ‘always thinking too much’.
+I had a feeling that she was going to hurt my cat that night; I called my wife to express my paranoia about Wawa, but she said I was ‘always thinking too much’.
 She’s sometimes right, but this was a case where I’d rather be accused of thinking too much than accept the other alternative: of my Wawa being hurt or abused or even killed.

 My wife booked a ‘cat overnight stay for recovery from surgery’ at another pet hospital and I immediately went downstairs again, to take my Wawa out of that hell.
 As I entered the room, I was shocked to see the ‘collar’ Wawa had to wear had been become even tighter, making it difficult to breathe.
 I quickly loosened the collar and kissed my cat’s forehead and took it out of that damned place to a new hospital.
 The evil fatty had realized I’d seen right through her and was ‘invisibly’ fuming.
 But I had won and my Wawa was safe.